Khaled1771/Weather-App/README.md

 ## 🧪 Testing

-- Postman collections or curl scripts can be added here.
+- Postman collections or curl scripts can be used here.